valentinfreund/custom-pci-qemu/README.md

 # Custom PCI Device Emulation & Linux Driver

 This project demonstrates how to emulate a custom PCI device using QEMU and includes a corresponding Linux kernel driver to interact with the virtual hardware.
-Notice: The Host OS is Linux, specifically Ubuntu.
+Notice: My Host OS is Ubuntu 20.04.

 ## Table of Contents
 1. [Prerequisites](#1-prerequisites)